Pick Up Line

 “Was that the first time he hit you?”

 “I was getting ready to take my family on a camping trip for the weekend when I got a call.
 You see, I’m a homicide detective.
-I was called to your apartment.
+I was called to your apartment a few blocks from here.
 I saw what you did.
 Because of you, I won’t be able to take my family for the weekend camping.”

 “How did you find me?”

 “A neighbor saw you leave your apartment and come down here.
-I wanted to get your story before arresting you.”
+I wanted to hear your story before arresting you.”